 This balm was created by human-loving Whidbey-grown plants, local beeswax (thank you bees and bee keepers!), and me to support the other land-loving gardeners, small-farm farmers, and foragers of Whidbey Island--and the people who love them (great gifts for land lovers in your life).
 Some of the traditional uses of this balm's whole-plant ingredients are listed below.
 No essential oils or fragrance oils are added to this balm.
-Just local whole plants themselves, slow-infused into organic olive oil, and then combined with local beeswax.
+Just the fresh local whole plants themselves, slow-infused into organic olive oil, and then combined with local beeswax.
 Created as a hand salve, we've also found ourselves rubbing this into our feet and necks as a balm for our spirits and muscles, too, after particularly long workdays outside.

 To use: Rub into work-worn hands, feet, and even neck, when needed, after you've worked too hard in the garden or field again.
 Was made to use as an occaisional skin salve and muscle and spirit balm for after long hours of working outdoors in the garden or field or woods.

 Insider tip: On days I plan to spend the whole day working outside, I may use a bit as a hand salve before going outside, because once I'm working outside I tend to lose all track of time and now that I'm older, that means I end up damaging my body more often.
-With a little of the gardener's balm on my hands, I'm somehow more mindful of when I need to stop working before my body is damaged by overwork.
+With a little of the gardener's balm rubbed into my neck, I'm somehow more mindful of when I need to stop working before my body is damaged by overwork.
 But that might just be me.
 These plants and I are pretty tight (close friends).

 Some of the traditional uses of this balm's ingredients